Two coincidences are a clue: Probing a GeV-scale dark QCD sector: as the third coincidence?

-Although the current constraint from $N_{\rm eff}$ already excludes half of the parameter space, it could have been much stronger if the observed $N_{\rm eff}$ is close to the SM prediction.
-The current value of $N_{\rm eff}=2.89$ actually favors a dark photon of $m_{\gamma'}=12.5$ MeV.
-We refer to this as a potential third coincidence, as it aligns with the mass range independently required by the two other coincidences discussed earlier.
-Of course, this deviation remains statistically consistent with the SM value.
-The CMB Stage-4 \cite{CMB-S4:2016ple} can reach the sensitivity of $\pm 0.054$ at $95\%$ C.L., which will decisively probe this deviation and even pinpoint the dark photon mass to a narrow range.
+Although the current $N_{\rm eff}$ constraint already excludes roughly half of the parameter space, it could have been significantly stronger if the observed value were closer to the SM prediction.
+Interestingly, the central value $N_{\rm eff}=2.89$ favors a dark photon mass around $m_{\gamma'} \simeq 12.5~\mathrm{MeV}$.
+We refer to this alignment as a potential third coincidence, as it falls within the mass range independently suggested by the previous two coincidences.
+Of course, the present deviation remains statistically consistent with the SM.
+We anticipate that upcoming CMB upgrades will achieve improved sensitivity, allowing a more precise determination of whether this deviation truly exists.
+If confirmed, such observations could provide one of the most precise probes of the scenario and substantially narrow down the dark photon mass range.